 Scores are weighted to reflect operational dependency.
 Customer data foundation (18%) and CRM strategy alignment (16%) carry the highest weights because they constrain every other dimension.
 Personalisation intelligence carries the lowest weight (10%) because it depends on every other capability being mature first.

-The Forge applies the same principles to any methodology you bring.
-Define your dimensions, set your scoring bands, and the engine applies deterministic logic identically to the diagnostics above.
+The Forge.
+The same principles apply to any methodology you bring.
+Define your dimensions, set your scoring bands, and the system applies deterministic logic identically to the built-in diagnostics.
 AI assists with question design and answer extraction.
 It never determines a score.

 See how The Forge works →Understanding the methodology is not the same as knowing your number.

-Most people who read this page now understand how the engines work.
+Most people who read this page now understand how the system works.
 Very few have run their own diagnostic.
 The difference between understanding methodology and holding your number is the gap where structural problems persist unmeasured.